JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - inputs within functions: `function getMilk(bottles) { }` - this "bottles" is used much like a variable (to contain the input) and you can use this inside of the function to do something with it.
 I.e. `function getMilk(bottles) { var cost = bottles * 1.5; }`.
 When calling, `getMilk(2)` then bottles would = 2.
 Cost of the bottle will then be 3.

 - <strong>Floor Method</strong> is when you can ensure that a value is always rounded down to fit a "whole number" as opposed to 3.33 bottles of milk for example.
 You would need to do it like this: `var numberOfBottles = Math.floor (money - 1.5);`.
 The `Math.floor` if the floor function.
+- the Math.floor function rounds a number down to the nearest integer, whereas the Math.random function generates numbers from 0 to 1.
+- `Math.floor(Math.random() * 5) + 1;.` - would give a random number between 1 and 5.

 - Math.random will generate are random number (between 0 and 0.9999).